National Learn To Swim Day

 Soon, corporations such as Target and Toys”R”Us joined Swimways in celebrating this day by offering promotions on swimwear and learn to swim items, as well as helping to raise awareness about Learn to Swim Day.
 Nowadays, it seems that more people take part every year, resulting in thousands of people finally mastering this extremely useful skill.

-How to Celebrate Learn to Swim Day
+How to celebrate Learn to Swim Day

 As you may well have guessed, the best way to celebrate Learn to Swim day would be to learn to swim.
-It is estimated that in about half of all Americans can’t swim, so if you happen to be a part of this group, this day is the perfect time to change your life for the better!
+It is estimated that about half of all Americans can’t swim, so if you happen to be a part of this group, this day is the perfect time to change your life for the better!

 Don’t be shy, no matter how old you are, there and millions of other people your age who can’t swim, either.
 So get a bathing suit you feel comfortable in, and make your way down to your nearest pool, and take a few lessons.
 Learning the basics of swimming is generally considered quite easy for most people.